fishilico/shared/archlinux-seckernel/README.rst

     gpasswd proc-trusted -a ntp

-To grant an user the right to execute its own executables, she must belong to group ``tpe-trusted``.
+For an user to be able to run its own programs, she must belong to group ``tpe-trusted``.
 Also to do administrative actions without being ``root``, being member of group ``adm`` is a good idea.